Transparency

 While American Express is widely accepted at major retailers, hotels, airlines, and online platforms, its coverage is still more limited than that of Visa or Mastercard, especially at smaller shops, restaurants, or local service providers.
 However, acceptance is steadily improving, particularly in urban areas and international business environments.

 While you can technically withdraw money with Amex cards, this feature is not encouraged due to high fees and limited ATM compatibility.
+To understand whether a no-fee card is best for you, reference our card fee explainer.

 Who Should Consider an Amex Card?